Raw Material Control.

 So what is Corrboard – and what are these benefits – you ask?

 Well, the critical point is that it allows all Corrboard UK partners to take ownership of the raw material supply chain.
 This means GWP Group now has complete control over the supply, quality and grades of corrugated board manufactured.
+Basically, how the corrugated cardboard we use is made.

 Ultimately, being partners in Corrboard UK will provide greater choice of material grades.
 It will also enable reduced lead times and noticeably better quality too.